nervosnetwork/ckb/rpc/README.md

 *   `total_tx_cycles`: [`Uint64`](#type-uint64) - Total consumed VM cycles of all the transactions in the pool (excluding orphan transactions).

 *   `min_fee_rate`: [`Uint64`](#type-uint64) - Fee rate threshold.
 The pool rejects transactions which fee rate is below this threshold.

     The unit is Shannons per 1000 bytes transaction serialization size in the block.

+*   `min_rbf_rate`: [`Uint64`](#type-uint64) - RBF rate threshold.
+The pool reject to resort for transactions which fee rate is below this threshold.

+    The unit is Shannons per 1000 bytes transaction serialization size in the block.